 The latest version of Volkswagen's compact Jetta sedan marks a departure from tradition - whereas previous Jettas were near-premium models with a price to match, the current iteration is aimed squarely at the middle of the compact segment.
-It's fairly large by class standards and carries an attractive pricetag, but it no longer has quite the level of interior quality or driving dynamics that characterized its forbears (although VW has made a few changes for the latest model year to address the former area).
+It's fairly large by class standards and carries an attractive pricetag, but it no longer has quite the level of interior quality or driving dynamics that characterized its predecessors.

 In addition to the Jetta sedan discussed herein, the Jetta lineup also includes the performance-minded Jetta GLI, the roomy Jetta SportWagen and the efficient Jetta Turbo Hybrid.